-For comparison’s sake, first-time buyers had a 34 percent share last year and 50 percent back in 2010.
+For comparison’s sake, first-time buyers had a 34 percent share in 2021.
 Not only did 2022 see fewer first-time buyers, but the ones it did see were older than ever, with their typical age being an all-time high of 36.
-That’s up from 33 in 2021.

-“First-time buyers are older as a result of saving for down payments for longer periods of time or relying on a generational transfer of wealth to propel them into homeownership,” she said in a press release.
+“First-time buyers are older as a result of saving for down payments for longer periods of time or relying on a generational transfer of wealth to propel them into homeownership,” she said in a statement.
 “Those who have housing equity hold the cards.”

 More than a quarter of first-time buyers reported that saving for a down payment was the most difficult part of their home-buying journey; most sacrificed on luxury goods, entertainment and clothing purchases to build up more savings.
-The typical down payment for a first-timer was 6 percent, compared with 17 percent for repeat buyers, and 22 percent used a gift or loan to help pay it.
+The typical down payment for a first timer was 6 percent, compared with 17 percent for repeat buyers, and 22 percent used a gift or loan to help pay it.